Prostitution in France: Prostitution and culture

 Nicolas Sarkozy recognized that the traditional sex worker was part of France's national cultural heritage.

 Paintings and drawings of maisons closes (brothels), and prostitution appear frequently in art over the centuries, some of which are shown here.
 Some of the best known are scenes in brothels produced by Henri de Toulouse-Lautrec, Edgar Degas and Pablo Picasso, among others.

 Brassaï published photographs of brothels in his 1935 book Voluptés de Paris.
 A voluminous illustrated work on the phenomenon is Maisons closes.
 L'histoire, l'art, la littérature, les moeurs by Romi (Robert Miquet), first published in 1952.

 Amongst writers depicting the life of women in prostitution in France are Honoré de Balzac and Victor Hugo (see bibliography).

-The Musée de l'Erotisme in Paris devotes one floor to the maisons closes.
+The former Musée de l'Erotisme in Paris devoted one floor to the maisons closes.
 It exhibits Polissons et galipettes, a collection of short erotic silent movies that were used to entertain brothel visitors, and copies of Le Guide Rose, a contemporary brothel guide that also carried advertising.
 The 2003 BBC Four documentary Storyville - Paris Brothel describes the maisons closes.

 An exhibition about historical Paris brothels took place from November 2009 to January 2010 in an art gallery across the street from the former Le Chabanais.